-53.4 The Company hereby acknowledges that the Director designated by GSCP pursuant to Section 7.02 of the Investment Agreement may have certain rights to indemnification, advancement of expenses and/or insurance provided by GSCP and certain of their affiliates (collectively, the "Fund Indemnitors").
-The Company hereby agrees (i) that it is the indemnitor of first resort (i.e., its obligations to such person are primary and any obligation of the Fund Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such person are secondary) with respect to any actions, costs, charges, losses, damages or expenses incurred or sustained in connection with the execution by such person of his or her duties as a Director of the Company, (ii) that it shall be required to advance the full amount of such expenses incurred by such person and shall be liable for the full amount of all such expenses, judgments, penalties, fines and amounts paid in settlement to the extent legally permitted and as required by the terms of these Bye laws of the Company (or any other agreement between the Company and such person), without regard to any rights such person may have, or may be pursuing, against the Fund Indemnitors for contribution, subrogation or any other recovery of any kind in respect the reof.
-The Company further agrees that no advancement or payment by the Fund Indemnitors on behalf of such person with respect to any claim for which such person has sought indemnification from the Company shall affect the foregoing and the Fund Indemnitors shall be subrogated to the extent of such advancement or payment to all of the rights of recovery of such person against the Company.
-The Company and such person agree that the Fund Indemnitors on behalf of such person with respect to any claim for which such person has sought indemnification from the Company shall affect the foregoing and the Fund Indemnitors shall be subrogated to the extent of such advancement or payment to all of the righ
+53.4 The Company hereby acknowledges that the Director designated by GSCP pursuant to Section 7.02 of the Investment Agreement may have certain rights to indemnification, advancement of expenses and/orinsurance provided by GSCP and certain of their affiliates (collectively, the "Fund Indemnitors").
+The Company hereby agrees (i) that it is the indemnitor of first resort (i.e., its obligations to such person are primary and any obligation of the Fund Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such person are secondary) with respect to any actions, costs, charges, losses, damages or expenses incurred or sustained in connection with the execution by such person of his or her duties as a Directorof the Company, (ii) that it shall be required to advance the full amount of such expenses incurred by such personand shall be liable for the full amount of all such expenses, judgments, penalties, fines and amounts paid in settlement to the extent legally permitted and as required by the terms of these Bye-laws of the Company (or any other agreement between the Company and such person), without regard to any rights such person may have, or may be pursuing, against the Fund Indemnitors, and (iii) that it irrevocably waives, relinquishes and releases the Fund Indemnitors from any and all claims against the Fund Indemnitors for contribution, subrogation or any other recovery of any kind in respect thereof.
+The Company further agrees that no advancement or payment by the Fund-Indemnitors on behalf of such person with respect to any claim for which such person has sought indemnification from the Company shall affect the foregoing and the Fund Indemnitors shall be subrogated to the extent of such advancement or payment to all of the rights of recovery of such person against the Company.
+The Company and such person agree that the Fund Indemnitors are express third party beneficiaries of the terms of this Bye-law-53.4.